 Just beware that if you’re booking for a private room from an independent host, or an apartment, you will pay cleaning fees in addition to the listed price, even if you only stay for one night.
 You will also often have to arrange for getting your key.

 Booking dot com might not always have the lowest prices, but they have the best customer service.
-Booking sites like Agoda or Travelocity might have lower prices, but it's only good if you are planning to keep the reservation for sure.
+Booking sites like Agoda might have lower prices, but it's only good if you are planning to keep the reservation for sure.
 Because you will never be able to get a reply from their customer service and you won't be able to reach them over the phone.
 You will loose your money, if something went wrong and you need a refund, even if it was a refundable reservation!
 Also make sure you have enough money for the reservation on your account/card, as they will most likely charge you right away, even though the deal was you would pay on a certain day, or at the hotel.
 Good luck reaching them then! :(

 Social Accommodations and new Good quality hostels for emotional comfort